metno/uEMEP/docs/user_guide/tutorial.md

 subgrid_delta(x_dim_index) = 250.0
 subgrid_delta(y_dim_index) = 250.0
 ```
+Remember that increasing the tile size will increase the execution time and memory use (see [Running in parallel](#running-in-parallel) for modelling larger regions).

 In addition, we provide information on the geographical projection that should be used.
 As mentioned above we use the Lambert Azimuthal Equal Area (LAEA) projection which is very useful because it is easy to define rectangular tiles which line up when a larger area is split into multiple smaller areas (tiles):